yshavit/mdq/README.md

    docker pull yshavit/mdq
    echo 'My [example](https://github.com/yshavit/mdq) markdown' | docker run --rm -i yshavit/mdq '[]()'
    ```
+   To use a specific release version, use `yshavit/mdq:0.3.1` (or whichever version).
+See [Docker Hub] for available tags.
 1. Download binaries from [the latest release] (or any other release, of course).

    - Macs quarantine downloads from the internet by default.
 If you get an error saying that Apple cannot check the the binary for malicious software, you can remove this flag by running the following on the binary after extracting it from the artifact zip: